unbit/uwsgi-docs/Rados.rst

 The RADOS plugin
 ====================

-Available from uWSGI 1.9.16
+Available from uWSGI 1.9.16, stable from uWSGI 2.0.6

 official modifier1: 28

-Author: Javier Guerra
+Authors: Javier Guerra, Marcin Deranek, Roberto De Ioris

 The 'rados' plugin allows you to serve objects stored in a Ceph cluster directly using the librados API.